-OSHPD may award full, partial, or no funding to an applicant based on the applicant's success in meeting the selection criteria and the amount of funds available to award.
+OSHPD may award full, partial, or no funding to an applicant based on the applicant's success in meeting the selection criteria score and the amount of available funds.
+Competitive proposals will meet the Song-Brown Program evaluation criteria and demonstrate a commitment to Song-Brown goals.

-3. Award Levels
+3. Award Categories